As a manager, supervisor, or team leader, a large part of your role is supporting those you manage.

 It has the added bonus of developing your confidence through practical learning and feedback from management experts as you learn.

-This one come about through a combination of training and experience.
+This one comes about through a combination of management training and experience.

 As we mentioned above, attending training can really help to boost your own confidence as a manger.

 It’s heartening to receive positive feedback from experts.
 Understanding tried-and-trusted management techniques gives you a reliable framework to fall back on in challenging situations.

 As you gain experience in your role and navigate many different kinds of situations, your confidence will continue to grow.

 Challenging times will always arise.
 Leading others through radical change and uncertainty – such as we have encountered in the past few years – is no picnic.